FlavioSalvati/test-tutoring/src/content/faq/interesting-questions/space/space_64.md

 ---
 title: "Why is there no up and down in space?"
 summary: "There is an up and down in space.
-"Down" is the direction gravity pulls you, and "up" is the opposite.
+'Down' is the direction gravity pulls you, and 'up' is the opposite.
 Gravity exists everywhere in space, so there's always an up and down.
-Learn why astronauts float and how "down" changes based on the nearest massive object."
+Learn why astronauts float and how 'down' changes based on the nearest massive object."
 author: "Prof. Mia Turner"
 degree: "PhD in Quantum Mechanics, University of Oxford"
 tutor_type: "IB Physics Tutor"